ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/test-with-fvp-3.md

 Use a text editor to create the configuration file below, which will set up `screen` windows for each UART.

 #### Create screen-uart.cfg
-Create a config file so that when you start a session with it, you get ten windows and each will periodically try to connect to one of the local ports where a UART is running.
-You can change the titles of the windows so you know which terminal is which.
-The resulting `screen-uart.cfg` file will look like this:
+Create a config file so that when you start a session, there are ten windows and each periodically tries to connect to one of the local ports where a UART is running.
+You can change the titles of the windows so that you can identify each terminal.
+The resulting `screen-uart.cfg` file looks like this:
 ```bash
 # Split horizontally into two
 split -v